benbridts/ses-smtp-credentials/README.md

 ## License
 This code was based on sample code from [the AWS documentation][ses-smtp-doc] that was released under a [modified MIT license][ses-smtp-licence] on [GitHub][ses-smtp-src].
 In the documentation it's called "smtp_credentials_generate.py".
-The same licence has been adapted to this repository.
+The same license has been adapted to this repository.
 See the LICENSE file.